Last Updated on: 21st February 2024, 09:28 pm

 While Google isn’t banning keywords (just yet), it’s increasingly shifting toward a black-box AI, so creating your first-party customer data strategy is crucial.

-Similarly, if you plan on testing new, AI-driven campaign types like Performance Max, ensure the data you share with Google is high-quality and conducive to further testing.
+Similarly, if testing new, AI-driven campaign types like Performance Max is part of your Google Ads plan for the year, ensure the data you share with Google is high-quality and conducive to further testing.

 When it comes to keyword match types, be careful and know what you’re getting into with each type.